 Richard Vague: I have two priorities.
 The first would be genetic engineering.
-Right now in Philadelphia, with this brandnew industry, we find ourselves as one of the world's leaders in genetic engineering.
-There might be two or three other cities as far along as we are.
-What that means is we get about a billion dollars a year from the federal government for NIH funding at Penn, Temple and Jefferson.
-In addition to that, we already have about 30 companies in this brand new industry.
-If you add in the academic researchers collectively, it accounts for about 2 million square feet of space, about 4,000 jobs.
+Right now in Philadelphia, with this brandnew industry, we find ourselves as one of the world's leaders, with only two or three other cities as far along as we are.
+Philadelphia gets about a billion dollars a year from the federal government for medical research at Penn, Temple and Jefferson and other institutions.
+In addition to that, we already have about 30 companies in Philadelphia in this brand new industry.
+If you add in the academic researchers, collectively, it accounts for about 2 million square feet of space, and about 4,000 jobs.
 Within this, there is a sub-specialty called immunotherapy.
-Immunotherapy is the area where Philly does lead the world, absolutely head and shoulders above any other market in the world.
+Immunotherapy is the area where Philly does lead the world, absolutely head and shoulders above any other city in the world.
 What does immunotherapy mean?
 It means curing disease by altering the genetic structure of the immune system.
 This means curing cancer for a young, seven year old girl who has had leukemia for years.

-They take her blood, her t-cells, alter them genetically and reinsert that blood in her system and she is completely cancer free in a week.
-There are already hundreds of young children who have benefitted.
-There's other forms of cancer where this type of success can happen.
+They take her t-cells, alter them genetically and reinsert them in her system and the result is that she is completely cancer free in a week.
+There are already hundreds of young children who have benefitted from this treatment.
+There are other forms of cancer where this type of success can happen.

-Spark Therapeutics, one of the first tenants at Schuylkill Yards is taking blind folks and restoring sight through genetic engineering.
-We lead the world in this area and one of the things that happened that didn't get a lot of notice, is that earlier this year, Penn made the commitment to put in \$50 million dollars in venture capital to support the creation of about 15 companies a year, over a three-year period.
-Already, they have made investments in seven companies, about \$12 million in investment.
+Spark Therapeutics, one of the first tenants at Schuylkill Yards is taking the blind and restoring sight through genetic engineering.
+We lead the world in this area.
+One of the things that happened that didn't get a lot of notice, is that earlier this year, Penn made the commitment to put in \$50 million dollars in venture capital to support the creation of about 15 companies a year in this field over a three year period.
+Already, they've made investments in seven companies, with about \$12 million in investment.

-There is two requirements for this investment.
+There are two requirements for this investment.
 One is the companies have to be headquartered in Philadelphia.
-The second is that Penn's investment has to be the minority investment, the \$12 million that Penn has put in, has attracted \$340 million dollars in outside investment coming into this region just in the last few months from some of the best investors in the world.
+The second is that Penn's investment has to be the minority investment.
+The \$12 million that Penn has put in has attracted \$340 million dollars in outside investment coming into this region just in the last few months from some of the best investors in the world.
 So if we have 30 companies today and we add as many as 15 a year for the next three years, we're going to increase our leadership.
 This is an area where the academic sector and the private sector have been making this happen.
 It would be very nice if the State of Pennsylvania and the City of Philadelphia would support this effort.
-So that would be one area that I would focus on.
-I frankly predict that if we can, it will probably change Philadelphia over the next decade or two.
+That would be one area that I would focus on.
+If they do, it will change Philadelphia over the next decade or two.